 You will be prepared for leadership positions and be prescriber-ready.
 The course has a focus on public health issues and a clear understanding of the changing demands and care needs of the population, with the ability for high-level discussion in the application of nursing theory to practice.

 We are proud to support the workforce needs of the local region – our course is delivered in the context of the local health care environment and we aim to support our students to practice as qualified nurses locally.
 By studying this course you can be confident that you will meet the standards and competencies contained within the Nursing and Midwifery Council (NMC) Future Nurse (NMC 2018).
-The Postgraduate Diploma/MSc Nursing is an intensive course and you will need commitment, motivation and a desire to succeed.
+This MSc Nursing degree is an intensive course and you will need commitment, motivation and a desire to succeed.
 The programme holds high expectations that you are engaged and ready to be an independent learner and that you are able to meet the theory and practise hours required by the NMC that reflect a full-time programme of study.

 How you are assessed